-Raa Sushi, Tromso
+Rå Sushi, Tromso

-Ølhallen – The Oldest Pub in Tromso
+Ølhallen – the oldest pub in Tromso

 A trip to Tromso wouldn’t be complete without a drink in its oldest pub. Ølhallen’s palpably rich history dates back to 1928 when it was a popular watering hole for fishermen and farmers, later becoming a spot for Arctic explorers to share tales of derring-do over a candle-lit beer.
 Today, it’s one of the most well-known and popular pubs in Tromso.
 Perhaps, as it has been for so many before, this could be the perfect starting point for a traditional Tromso pub crawl...